NativeScript/docs-v7/docs/ui/rich-components.md

 The Chart component (known as RadChart in code) can be used to visualize data in a human-readable way through lines, areas, bars, pies, and more.
 Some features include:

-* Wide array of accepted data types: numerical, string or `DataTime` data depending on the chart you want to visualize;
+* Wide array of accepted data types: numerical, string or `DateTime` data depending on the chart you want to visualize;
 * Smooth interaction and zooming;
 * Various chart series options: